lightningrodlabs/rea-playspace/README.md

 The REA Playspace is an electron based environment that lets people play with the concepts behind [Valueflows](https://www.valueflo.ws/).

+This is based on a modified version of the [electron-holochain-template](https://github.com/Sprillow/electron-holochain-template).
+We took the webhapp we were building, shoehorned it into the `web` directory, converted it over to a vitejs project, moved over to pnpm, and we added a nix-shell setup.

+In the process of moving things over, I found a few [interesting differences between the project structure of webhapps and electron-holochain-template apps](https://hackmd.io/JXX0M-nwS1i048eqTS6BLA).

 ## Set Up after Clone

 Global find and replace: